 On average, 10.8 million individuals between 12 and 20 years old report drinking alcohol in any given month.1 In one study, almost 18.8 percent of students admitted to binge drinking and six percent to drinking heavily.2 A quarter of college students claim they have performed poorly on schoolwork due to alcohol, but that figure jumps to 50 percent for students who are affiliated with a fraternity or sorority.3

-College is a fun time in life, but it’s also stressful.
+College is a fun time in life, but it can also be a stressful time.
 Students attempt to balance all the obligations on their plates with exams and school projects, sustain good grades, participate in extracurricular activities and maintain a social life.
 It’s easy to want to let loose on the weekend, or even a weeknight, with this kind of schedule, but letting loose doesn’t have to mean going too far.
 Each year, about 20 percent of freshmen drop out of school, and officials say substance abuse is a factor for some.4

-Resources for Students
+Sobriety Supportive Resources for Students

-Many college campuses across the United States work with local chapters of Alcoholics Anonymous and have brought meetings on campus for those battling substance abuse.
-Penn State boasts its own Collegiate Recovery Community that is geared toward encouraging sobriety and helping those with dependency issues stay clean.
-The school offers the following four types of meetings on its University Park main campus:
+Many college campuses across the United States work with local chapters of Alcoholics Anonymous and have brought meetings on campus for those who battle substance abuse.
+For instance, Penn State boasts its own Collegiate Recovery Community that is geared toward encouraging sobriety and helping those with dependency issues stay clean.6 The school offers the following four types of meetings on its University Park main campus:

-- Friday’s first AA meetings
+- On-campus weekday AA meetings

 - Yoga and meditation for those in recovery and their loved ones

-- Sober Sunday’s AA meetings
+- Weekend AA meetings